 We plan to expand our fleet by investing in vessels in the drybulk market under favorable market conditions.
 We also intend to take advantage of the cyclical nature of the market by buying and selling ships when we believe favorable opportunities exist.
 We employ our vessels in the spot and time charter market and through pool arrangements.
-As of March 31, 2022, all of our vessels are employed under time charter contracts.
+As of April 30, 2025, eleven of our vessels are employed under time charter contracts, with four vessels employed under index linked charters.

-As of March 31, 2022, approximately 29% of our ship capacity days for the remainder of 2022 are under contract.
+As of April 30, 2025, approximately 22% of our ship capacity days for the remainder of 2025 and 7% of our ship capacity days in 2026, are under contract.